 - An official trailer has given us our first look at characters in action

-It's been two whole years since the Game of Thrones finale went down like a lead balloon – but the world of Westeros is finally coming back.
+It's been over three years since the Game of Thrones finale saw HBO's flagship show bow out with a whimper rather than a bang, but the world of Westeros is finally coming back in 2022.

 House of the Dragon, a 10-episode series based on George R. R. Martin’s 2018 novel, Fire and Blood, will tell the backstory of the Targaryen dynasty, taking place 200 years prior to the events of the original show.

-The highly-anticipated series is confirmed to land some time in 2022 on HBO in the US and Sky Atlantic in the UK (or HBO Max in both regions, by that point).
+Release date: The highly-anticipated series is confirmed to land on August 21, 2022 on HBO Max in the US, plus August 22, 2022 on Sky Atlantic in the UK.

-Cast: Matt Smith, Olivia Cooke, Paddy Considine, Emma D'Arcy, Sonoya Mizuno and Steve Toussaint all feature in the series as part of its vast ensemble cast.
+Cast: Matt Smith, Olivia Cooke, Paddy Considine, Rhys Ifans, Emma D'Arcy, Sonoya Mizuno and Steve Toussaint are all set to feature in the series as part of its vast ensemble cast.
 Scroll down for much more on who they're each playing, as well as the other confirmed cast members.

 House of the Dragon release date

 House of the Dragon will launch on Sunday, August 21 on HBO Max in the US, plus other international territories where WarnerMedia's streaming platform is available.
 UK viewers will be able to access episodes at the same time as their US counterparts (on the morning of August 22) on Sky Atlantic and Now TV.

 Fire will reign 🔥The @HBO original series #HouseoftheDragon is officially in production.
 Coming soon to @HBOMax in 2022. pic.twitter.com/tPX8n2IvGWApril 26, 2021